VoxelForge/VoxelForge/mods/ENTITIES/mcl_mobs/API.md

 	runaway_from = { "player", "mobs_mc:cat" },
 	-- contains a table with mob/node names to run away from, add "player" to list to runaway from player also.

+	avoid_from = {},
+	-- contains a table with mob/node names to avoid from, add "player" to list to avoid from player (wielding) also.

 	pathfinding = 1,
 	-- set to 1 for mobs to use pathfinder feature to locate player, set to 2 so they can build/break also (only works with dogfight attack and when 'mobs_griefing' in minetest.conf is not false).